 Measuring how loud something is can be done quite cheaply and easily with simple tools that are available today.
-You can even download applications to your phone for measuring decibel levels however these would not be that accurate and should only be used for "fun".
+You can even download apps to your phone for measuring decibel levels, however, these would not be very accurate and should only be used for "fun."

 The decibel meters available online are not that expensive however if you are looking for one to monitor your workplace ensure that you purchase one that meets the requirements of legislation as some are very basic.
 That being said you will still not have to spend more than a hundred bucks!

 If you have any doubts at all about whether your work environment is too noisy you should get a meter such as the simple one shown here and measure the noise levels.
 Better to measure and monitor your decibel levels than to ignore them and get hit with a lawsuit later on from an employee who has suffered hearing damage.
 Ignorance is no protection in a court of law.